Samsung Galaxy Z Flip 6 review: A great flip phone that misses the point

 (Image credit: Derrek Lee / Android Central)

 There are a few ways to access Sketch to Image, including the Samsung Notes app and the sidebar.
-It's also accessible via the Gallery app, where you can sketch things onto existing images to give them an extra bit of flair.
+It's also accessible via the Gallery app, where you can sketch elements onto existing images to add an extra touch of flair.
 The results can range from realistic to pretty outlandish, but I think it's a fun way to edit images, even as a gag.
+And the tag in the bottom left is a handy way to mark AI-generated images.

 A dinosaur in a neighborhood